fbpx

 Being accommodating and flexible can help you sell your home more quickly.

-Hosting open houses can provide potential buyers with an opportunity to view your property in person.
-A report by the National Association of Realtors found that 53% of buyers used open houses as a source of information during their home search.
+Hosting open houses used to be a great way to provide potential property investors with an opportunity to view your property in person.
+However, as shown in a report by the National Association of Realtors, only 4% of buyers used open houses as a source of information during their home search.

 Showing Availability

 Make your home available for showings as often as possible, even on short notice.
 The more potential buyers who see your home, the higher the likelihood of receiving an offer.
-A survey by the National Association of Realtors found that 42% of buyers found their home through a scheduled showing.
+Keep in mind that on average it can take between 10 to 25 showings before there’s an attractive option.
+And if you’re on a tight selling deadline, you’re probably going to feel some pressure.

 Negotiating Offers